-This project seeks to develop statistical methodology that allows for complex relationships between air pollution and health outcomes to be used to estimate causal effects of multivariate exposures.
+This New Investigator Award study seeks to develop statistical methodology that allows for complex relationships between air pollution and health outcomes to be used to estimate causal effects of multivariate exposures.
 Additionally, the proposed methodology will allow for evaluation of separate subgroups in the population to identify the most vulnerable subgroups.

 The majority of existing epidemiological evidence of the health effects of air pollution is focused on the analysis of single pollutants at a time.
 Recently, emphasis has been placed on understanding the joint impact of a large number of exposures simultaneously as humans are routinely exposed to a number of distinct environmental exposures.
 Despite this, significant statistical and epidemiological gaps remain in the analysis of the air pollution mixture.
 There has been little to no research utilizing causal inference methods to assess the health effects of simultaneous exposure to multiple pollutants.
 Additionally, sensitivity analyses for the analysis of multiple exposures have not yet been developed, and can provide crucial information about the robustness of findings to unmeasured confounding bias.
 We address these, and other concerns, in the following specific aims: